This section provides tools to test the network connectivity of the controller and gateways.

 This feature allows you to upgrade one particular gateway.
-A common use case is that during controller upgrade, if an unpredicted network connectivity issue occurs and causes one specific gateway fails to upgrade, then you can simply solve the problem by using this feature.
+A common use case is that during controller upgrade, if an unpredicted network connectivity issue occurs that causes one specific gateway to fail to upgrade, you can simply solve the problem by using this feature.

 Keep Gateway on Error¶